 10) Final review and close

-You will see different pricing dynamics and HOA or Mello-Roos impacts by micro-neighborhood.
+You will see different pricing dynamics and HOA or Mello-Roos impacts by micro-neighborhood—and knowing them before you write your offer gives you a meaningful edge.
 Local MLS data indicates Rancho Penasquitos around a $1.26M median with roughly 45 median days on market, while Scripps Ranch sits closer to $1.7M with faster single-family turnover near 11 days.
 Both areas show tight inventory near one month of supply and sale-to-list ratios around 98–99%.
 That means you should come to market with a jumbo approval that communicates certainty and speed.

 – Expect a mix of established tracts with strong school appeal.
 Many homes have solar, EV upgrades, and pools, which affect insurance and appraisal adjustments.